-Do not buy any product from a stock photo image.
+Do not buy any product from an unauthorized retailer's internet listing that uses a stock (catalog) photo image.
 Always demand the photo of the actual item, including tags.
 The real jacket tag comes with 3 tags.
 Make sure that the tag reads "The North Face Denali Jacket" and not just the model or "Five Boroughs."

 Crafty counterfeit sellers are stealing the tags from authentic jackets and attaching them to the fake product.

 Can you spot a fake Denali jacket from these two internet photos?
 The one on the right is advertised on the internet for $29 and is counterfeit.

 The logo on the counterfeit product is positioned wrong and does not match the authentic North face logo.

 Compare the embroidered labels on the real and fake Denali Jackets.

 The counterfeit logo is sloppy and uneven.